DanielSpeir/Rust/README.md

 ----
 ### Sterile Routes

 Sterile Routes within Rust are Routes than cannot declare Child Routes, and cannot be defined within Namespaces.
-There are two total:  the All Route, and Otherwise Route.
+There are three total: the All Route, Otherwise Route, and Index Route.

-Sterile routes are prepended with a colon, and are inaccessible directly from the browser.
+With the exception of the Index Route, Sterile Routes are prepended with a colon, and are inaccessible directly from the browser.

 #### All Route
 The All Route is a middleware route that is rendered before *every* Route request in your application.